Faking it never looked so good!

 1. Start on clean, freshly washed hair.

 Oil and grease from your scalp plus product buildup can weigh hair down.
-Wash with a clarifying shampoo to rid hair of any gunk (we like the Dove Men+Care Fresh & Clean Fortifying 2 in 1 Shampoo + Conditioner) and towel-dry.
+Wash with a clarifying shampoo to rid hair of any gunk.
+We like Dove Men+Care Fresh & Clean Fortifying 2 in 1 Shampoo + Conditioner best.
+Towel-dry.

 2. Blow-dry upwards while tugging at the root.

 Blow-dry hair using your hands and fingers, paying special attention to the hair on top of your head.
-Dry this area by focusing the nozzle near the root (careful with the hot air on your scalp) and with a slight upward tug with your fingers—this will help infuse the roots with some volume and height, crucial ingredients of your fohawk haircut.
+Dry this area by focusing the nozzle near the root and with a slight upward tug with your fingers.
+This will help infuse the roots with some volume and height, crucial ingredients of your fohawk haircut.
 Need a visual?
 Our blowdrying tutorial for men might help.

 3. Start with the sides.

-Starting with some non-greasy gel (we like the Bed Head for Men by TIGI Power Play), apply a dime-sized amount of product on your palms and rub your hands together for an even spread.
+Starting with some non-greasy gel, like Bed Head for Men by TIGI Power Play, apply a dime-sized amount of product on your palms and rub your hands together for an even spread.
 Then mat or slick down your sides and back, leaving the hair on your crown and along your hairline for last.
 (The thickness of your ’hawk is up to you.)

 4. Spike up your crown.

-Using the same firm-drying gel, or a putty for a more bedhead-like feel, such as the Axe Adrenaline Spiked-Up Look: Styling Putty, use both sets of fingers to rake your hair up to a point (like you’re forming a steeple with your fingers).
-Do this until you reach your parietal ridge, or your skull bump, after which start molding it at an angle so it looks more natural and less like a Roman warrior, at which you can start blending it somewhat with one side.
+Using the same firm-drying gel, or a putty for a more bedhead-like feel, such as AXE Adrenaline Spiked-Up Look: Styling Putty, use both sets of fingers to rake your hair up to a point.
+Do this until you reach your parietal ridge, or your skull bump, after which start molding it at an angle so it looks more natural and less like a Roman warrior.
+Now you can start blending it somewhat with one side.